tesseract-ocr/tessdoc/FAQ.md

 ## How can I try the next version?

 Periodically stable versions go to the downloads page.
-Between releases, and in particular, just before a new release, the latest code is available from svn.
-You can find the source here: http://code.google.com/p/tesseract-ocr/source/checkout where you can check it out either by command line, or by following the link to the howto on using various client programs and plugins.
+Between releases, and in particular, just before a new release, the latest code is available from git.
+You can find the source here: https://github.com/tesseract-ocr/tesseract.git where you can check it out either by command line, or by following the link to the howto on using various client programs and plugins.

 ## actual\_tessdata\_num\_entries_<= TESSDATA\_NUM\_ENTRIES:Error:Assert failed:in file ..\ccutil\tessdatamanager.cpp, line 55_

-If you get error during running **tesseract**, please check if you use correct version of traineddata (e.g. 3.00 with 3.01).
+If you get an error while running **tesseract**, please check if you are using the correct version of traineddata (e.g. 3.00 with 3.01).
 You can not use 3.01 traineddata with tesseract 3.00.

 ## last\_char == '\n':Error:Assert failed:in file ..\ccutil\tessdatamanager.cpp, line 95

 If you get error during running **combine\_tessdata**:

-This indicates your lang.unicharambigs is missing empty line at the end of file.
+This indicates that your lang.unicharambigs is missing an empty line at the end of the file.

 ## Error: Illegal min or max specification